Morrissey says of Alain via Autobiography:

 - A Swallow On My Neck

 English guitarist, singer, and songwriter, born 3 July 1967.

 Alain Gordon Whyte (pronounced Alan) (born 3 July 1967) is an English musician, songwriter, composer and singer.
 He was Morrissey's main songwriting partner and guitarist between 1991 and 2007.Prior to 1991, Whyte previously been in the bands Rugcutters, Red Lightning, Motivators, Born Bad and the Memphis Sinners.
-More recently, he has written for the likes of Madonna, Chris Brown, and the Black Eyed Peas, among others.
+More recently, he has written for Madonna, Chris Brown, and the Black Eyed Peas, and others.
 He won an American Society of Composers, Authors and Publishers (ASCAP) pop award in 2013 for his work as a songwriter on Chris Brown's hit single "Don't Wake Me Up".